 NELI (Nuffield Early Language Intervention) NELI is an evidence-based oral language intervention for children who show weakness in their oral language skills and who are therefore at risk of experiencing difficulty with reading.
 The assessment informs us if the child is at the expected level for their age or requires intervention from a trained NELI practitioner.

 Ongoing Observation: All ongoing observations are used to inform weekly planning and identify children’s next steps.
 This formative assessment does not involve prolonged periods of time away from the children and excessive paper work.
 Practitioners draw on their knowledge of the child and their own expert professional judgements through discussions with other practitioners, and using a range of evidence such as conversations with a child and physical evidence such as a drawing.
 Parents are also invited to contribute evidence of achievement through WOW vouchers.

 Assessment: Phonic assessments are carried out every half term to quickly identify pupils that are not making expected progress.
 Our aim is for children to ‘keep up’ rather than ‘catch up’ where possible.

-Assessments are completed three times per year and the teacher updates the progress children have made onto OTrack.
+Continuous assessments in other areas of the curriculum are recorded on class assessment sheets and fed into the class progress folder.
 We hold two parent/teacher consultation events each year to discuss a child’s attainment and progress.
 In Summer Term 2, the EYFSP is completed where the teacher assess whether the child has met each of the 17 ELG’s.
 They will be assessed as either ‘emerging’ or ‘expected.’
-Whilst there is no judgement to state if a child is exceeding beyond an ELG, teachers provide a written report to the child’s parents and this narrative is also shared with the Year 1 teacher.
+Whilst there is no judgement to state if a child is exceeding beyond an ELG, this information is shared by teachers as part of the written report to the child’s parents in the Summer Term.
+This narrative is also shared with the Year 1 teacher.